-The 1582 Gregorian Calendar, biographies of notable Catholic scientists, and workshops on the peaceful uses of space all show the Observatory's active role in the larger society and the Church.
-With the move of the Observatory from Rome to Castel Gandolfo in 1935, a large library was set up including historical astronomical books, some dating from the 16th century.
-This library has served as a vital resource for many historians and scientists.
-The international role of the Vatican Observatory has included a number of important roles in the International Astronomical Union and co-hosting with the United Nations Office of Outer Space Affairs a workshop on the peaceful uses of space.
+The 1582 Gregorian Calendar... biographies of notable Catholic scientists... workshops on the peaceful uses of space... all show the Observatory's active role in the larger society and the Church.
+With the move of the Observatory from Rome to Castel Gandolfo in 1935, a large library was set up including historical astronomical books, some dating from the 16th century, which has served as a vital resource for many historians and scientists.
+In addition, the Foundation maintains an online resource of materials on the topics of faith and science.
+The international role of the Vatican Observatory has included a number of important roles in the International Astronomical Union, and it recently co-hosted with the United Nations Office of Outer Space Affairs a workshop on the peaceful uses of space.

-Christopher Clavius

 Notable Collaborators

 Rev. George Coyne, S.J.

 Director of the Vatican Observatory from 1978 until 2006, Coyne was also the head of the observatory's research group at the University of Arizona for the same period.
 Coyne was steadfast in his dedication to reconciling Catholic theology with modern science.
 He criticized those who maintained a literal interpretation of the Bible and a fundamentalist approach to the Catholic faith.
-In life and legacy, Coyne's one of the most widely recognized and accomplished astrophysicists.
+In life and legacy, Coyne was a widely recognized and accomplished astrophysicist; his passing in 2020 was noted in the New York Times.
 He was also an active member of the International Astronomical Union, the American Astronomical Society, the Astronomical Society of the Pacific, the American Physical Society and the Optical Society of America as well as a founder of the International Center for Relativistic Astrophysics.
+D.K.J.
+O'Connell In 1960, O'Connell published the first color photograph of the elusive "green flash" atmospheric phenomenon while observing the sunset from the Vatican Observatory.